What is an assembly?

 Like beams, assemblies may be considered where the intermediate points are specified as part of the assembly.
 Results are calculated at these points only, and, as with beams, forces and displacements are available for six degrees of freedom.

 Results are also calculated about the defined centreline.
 Therefore, the location of the centreline can affect the results displayed.
-For example, any offset of
+For example, any offset of from the centreline will lead to additional moments.

 Results can be outputted, plotted on diagrams, or contoured like beam results.